Xe/site/blog/we-have-go-2.markdown

 <xeblog-conv name="Cadey" mood="enby">I can't speak for how `godep` or `glide`
 works, I never really used them enough to have a solid opinion.
 I do remember using [`vendor`](https://github.com/bmizerany/vendor) in my own projects though.
-That had no real dependency resolution algorithm to speak of.</xeblog-conv>
+That had no real dependency resolution algorithm to speak of because it assumed that you had everything working locally when you vendored the code.</xeblog-conv>

+### `dep`

 After a while the Go team worked with people in the community to come up with an "official experiment" in tracking dependencies called `dep`. `dep` was a tool